HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 You can see a list of installation instructions at [git-scm.com/download/linux](https://git-scm.com/download/linux).

-## MacOS
+## macOS

 ### via the Xcode command line tools

-Try to run Git from the MacOS Terminal.
+Try to run Git from the macOS Terminal.
 If you don't have Git installed, you will be prompted to install it.

 ```git